 Since there is no additional cost to participate in the Mate’s program, it is a great way to build upon your skills while sailing and working on your Mate’s certification, and if desired & qualified, to ultimately be certified as an OSC “Skipper”.

-If you are interested in becoming a Mate Candidate, below are the steps to get started:
+If you are interested in becoming a Mate Candidate, below are the steps to get started and follow to completion of the program: